 - Safety meetings (frequency and average attendance);

 Again, these goals (some may call them objectives) are measuring healthy activities that contribute to the ideal goal of "Zero Accidents."
 The problem with goals that measure accidents is that these goals state an outcome and not an informative strategy to achieve the lofty objective of "zero accidents."
-This goal of "zero accidents" also stresses an importance on accidents and not on close calls, hazards or irregularities.
+This goal of "zero accidents" also stresses the importance of accidents and not close calls, hazards, or irregularities.

-What vision does your safety team want to communicate to employees when you want "Zero Accidents?"
+What vision do your safety team and the accountable executive want to communicate to employees when you want "Zero Accidents?"